1998 UEFA Cup Winners' Cup final

-The 1998 UEFA Cup Winners' Cup Final was a football match that took place on 13 May 1998 at Råsunda Stadium in Stockholm, Sweden to determine the winner of the 1997–98 UEFA Cup Winners' Cup.
+The 1998 UEFA Cup Winners' Cup final was a football match that took place on 13 May 1998 at Råsunda Stadium in Stockholm, Sweden to determine the winner of the 1997–98 UEFA Cup Winners' Cup.
 It was contested by Chelsea of England and VfB Stuttgart of Germany and was the 38th final of what was Europe's second largest football competition at the time.

 Both clubs played a total of eight games in four stages to advance to the final.
-Chelsea had the upper hand in all but two of their encounters, defeating Tromsø IL with an accumulative score of 9–4 in a two-legged match and edging Vicenza by one goal.
+Chelsea had the upper hand in all but two of their encounters, defeating Tromsø IL with an accumulative score of 9–4 in a two-legged match and edging Vicenza Calcio by one goal.
 Stuttgart also enjoyed an advantage in all but two of their meetings, beating ÍBV 5–2 on aggregate and winning over Slavia Prague and Lokomotiv Moscow by two goals.

 A crowd of 30,216 were in attendance to witness Chelsea win the match 1–0, with Gianfranco Zola scoring the winning goal in the second half, seconds after coming on as a substitute.
-As a result, the English club claimed the double, having previously won the League Cup earlier in the campaign.
+As a result, the English club claimed a cup double, having previously won the League Cup earlier in the campaign.
 It was Chelsea's second conquest of the Cup Winners' Cup, adding to their 1971 victory.
 By winning the tournament, they also gained qualification for the 1998 UEFA Super Cup, which they eventually won.

 Route to the final

 Chelsea

 Chelsea earned automatic qualification as the 1996–97 season winners of England's yearly competition, the FA Cup.
 In the first round of the event, they were drawn against Slovan Bratislava.
 Both matches resulted in 2–0 wins for the English outfit; the first leg took place at Stamford Bridge, and the second at Tehelné pole, as they won 4–0 in total.

 Chelsea then faced Tromsø IL in the second round.
 They lost the first leg by 2–3 which took place at Alfheim Stadion, with Gianluca Vialli registering a brace.
 In the home leg, Chelsea beat Tromsø 7–1, during which Vialli scored a hat-trick; the other goals were scored by Dan Petrescu, who contributed with a double, Gianfranco Zola and Frank Leboeuf to ensure an amassed score of 9–4.

 In the quarter-finals, Chelsea clashed with Real Betis.
 The opening game at Estadio Manuel Ruíz de Lopera was won with 2–1 after a Tore André Flo double, before a 3–1 win at home with goals signed by Frank Sinclair, Roberto Di Matteo and Zola were enough to hand Chelsea an overall 5–2 victory.
-The final opposition in the semi-finals was Vicenza.
+Their opposition in the semi-finals was Italian side Vicenza.
 Chelsea lost the away fixture 0–1, at Stadio Romeo Menti.
 They ended the round with a 3–1 home victory, following goals by Gus Poyet, Zola and Mark Hughes to send them through to their second final.